sbmlteam/sbmlteam.github.io/site/content/documents/elaborations/using-rng-schemas/_index.md

 The majority of Level 3 packages do not extend the MathML subset used by SBML and thus the `pkg-math.rng` need not be altered.
 The exceptions are the [arrays](/documents/specifications/sbml-level-3/arrays) and  [multi](/documents/specifications/sbml-level-3/multi)  packages.
 In these cases the relevant lines in [pkg.rng](https://sourceforge.net/p/sbml/code/HEAD/tree/trunk/specifications/RelaxNG/pkg-math.rng) need to be uncommented.

-## Validating an SBML document using RELAX NG schemas
+## SBML validation using RELAX NG schemas

 Once the appropriate <code>sbml.rng</code> file has been created, the resulting schema can be used to validate an SBML Level&nbsp;3 document.
 Several alternative methods are available to accomplish this; the [RELAX NG home page](http://relaxng.org/) lists a variety of different off-the-shelf validators and software systems that can be used.